kimgoetzke/procedural-generation-2/README.md

 3. Add the new option(s) to the `ObjectName` enum
 4. Add the object name(s) to the `is_building()` or `is_path()` function in `object_name.rs`
 5. Add the object name(s) to the `get_index_for_building()` or `get_index_for_path()` function in `object_name.rs`
-6. Add the object name(s) to the `any.terrain.ruleset.ron` file where appropriate (top, right, bottom, left)
+6. Add the object name(s) to the `any.terrain.ruleset.toml` file where appropriate (top, right, bottom, left)
 7. If building sprite: Add the object name(s) to relevant `BuildingType` in the `BuildingComponentRegistry`

 You can but don't need to update any other ruleset files as buildings and paths are placed prior to decorative objects